François Lacombe: Professional hockey career

 After short stints in the NHL with the Oakland Seals and Buffalo Sabres, Lacombe spent the majority of his career, in the WHA, with the Quebec Nordiques, plus a single season with the Calgary Cowboys.
 He played 3 games for Quebec in the NHL following the NHL–WHA merger.

 Lacombe played a total of 78 regular-season NHL games, scoring two goals and adding 17 assists.
-He also appeared in 3 playoff games with Oakland in the 1969 Stanley Cup Playoffs, tallying one assist.
+He also appeared in 3 playoff games with Oakland in the 1969 Stanley Cup Playoffs, scoring one goal.
 Meanwhile, Lacombe played in 440 WHA games, scoring 38 goals and adding 139 assists.
 He appeared in 54 Avco Cup playoff games in the WHA, scoring five goals and tallying ten assists.
+So desperate was Lacombe to win a championship that he was quoted after Game 4 of the 1977 Avco Cup Final as willing to "give my life and my wife to win this series."
+His only goal scored in the series was in Game 4 when he tied it in the second period of a game the Nordiques later won, but he also provided three assists in the series, which included two in the 8-2 victory in Game 7.